 Psychics have made world predictions that seem strange and unbelievable.
 The creepy fact is, some of these things have already come true.

 Many people have claimed world predictions for the future.
 Authors, scientists, and people from all other walks of life have made statements about the future and our role in this inevitable fate.
-Then, of course, there are the skeptics which claim none of this is real and strive to prove that everything just happens without rhyme or reason.
+Then, of course, there are the skeptics who claim none of this is real and strive to prove that everything just happens without rhyme or reason.

 But the evidence is vast.
 Just take a look at some of the predictions that have come true.
-Surely there is great meaning in these world predictions.
+Surely, there is great meaning in these world predictions.
 Although some things never came to be, many were spot on.

 Predictions that DID come true

 As I said, some predictions may have passed us by with no semblance of truth, but there are others who proved factual beyond a shadow of a doubt.
 Here are 8 weird world predictions that have already come true or that we are witnessing as we speak!

 Almost 300 years before medical science made this breakthrough, Robert Boyle predicted organ transplantation.
 A note was found in his journals which reads,